“… But first you gotta get speed. Demon speed. Speed’s what we need. We need greasy, fast speed!”

 “If you can catch this little chicken, you can catch greased lightning,” Mickey shouted.

-Who knows if that technique was really used back in Mickey’s day?
+Who knows if that technique was used back in Mickey’s day?

 Below, boxing trainer and fitness expert Bradon Krause offers one suggestion and clarifies a misnomer.

-Mr. Krause shows why my old hand-speed training technique may be… antiquated.
+In the video below, Mr. Krause shows why my old hand-speed training technique might be… antiquated.